 The Building U.S. Infrastructure through Limited Delays & Efficient Reviews (BUILDER) Act modernizes the outdated National Environmental Policy Act (NEPA) to make infrastructure project reviews more efficient, reduce project costs, spur economic recovery, and rebuild America.

 An efficient NEPA process is important to moving many infrastructure projects forward while ensuring protections to our environment.
 Unfortunately, this process has grown lengthy and burdensome.
 These reviews can drag out for years, and sometimes decades… all without actually providing any additional environmental benefits.
 And these project delays come at a cost – $3.7 trillion dollars in foregone economic gains.
 In contrast, countries including Canada, Australia, and Germany can complete project reviews in far less time than the U.S., and with greater environmental results.

 Because the BUILDER Act provides for a more efficient, timely, and effective NEPA process, it will reduce costs associated with project delays and unnecessary litigation.
 Moving infrastructure projects from conception to completion faster will have a similar impact as providing more funding, while still accomplishing the original environmental goals of NEPA.

-This multi-Committee initiative was introduced by Rep. Garret Graves (R-LA) and is cosponsored by House Republican leadership and a number of Republican committee leaders, including Transportation and Infrastructure Committee Ranking Member Sam Graves (R-MO).
+The bill was introduced by Rep. Garret Graves (R-LA) and is cosponsored by Members of House Republican leadership and a number of Republican committee leaders and rank and file Members, including Transportation and Infrastructure Committee Ranking Member Sam Graves (R-MO).